deweya/blog-markdown/internal-networking.md

 ```

 ## How To Begin Troubleshooting
-The best way to begin troubleshooting is to <mark>oc rsh into the pod that is making the call</mark> to your target service.
+The best way to begin troubleshooting is to `oc rsh into the pod that is making the call` to your target service.
 For example, if I have a deployment called rhel that is attempting to talk to another deployment called hello-world, then I would want to access the rhel pod to begin troubleshooting my networking error.
 For example:

 ```bash
 oc rsh rhel-2-fqjbw -n my-namespace
 ```

-Once inside the pod, <mark>attempt running “curl -v”</mark> against the endpoint your pod is trying to reach.
+Once inside the pod, `attempt running “curl -v"` against the endpoint your pod is trying to reach.
 This will give verbose output and will often reveal the issue behind your networking error.
 The table below gives an overview of some sample curl -v output and some possible errors associated with it.

 | curl -v Output | Possible Errors |
 | -------------- | --------------- |